bparanj/crystal/security/kali/aquatone.md

 ### What is Aquatone?

 Aquatone is a tool for visual inspection of websites across a large number of domains.
 It is designed for security professionals to gather screenshots and information about the web pages served by various domains, subdomains, or IP addresses.
-It is particularly useful for reconnaissance during penetration testing and security assessments.
+It is useful for reconnaissance during penetration testing and security assessments.

 ### Features of Aquatone